SJoshua/BBTT-Time-Capsule-2019/docs/API.md

 Please pass parameters by `application/json` for those API using **POST** HTTP Request Method.

 The response contains a JSON object.
-The Boolean field `ok` will be `true` if **the API call successed**, otherwise `false`.
-In the case of API call failed, a String field `description` and a Integer field `error_code` will be returned to explain the error.
+The HTTP status code indicates the status of API call.
+In case of a failed API call, there will be a `message` field to descript the error.

 ### getInfo
 Use this method to check if user's info have been recorded.